- This event has passed.

-The Center for the Arts OnTheGo Presents Michael Franti & Spearhead opening: Devon Gilfillian
+The Center for the Arts OnTheGo Presents SOLD OUT!
+Michael Franti & Spearhead opening: Devon Gilfillian

 Tuesday, October 15

 at Veterans Memorial Auditorium